SPRING SEMESTER 2015-16

 B370 Human Variation

-This course explores the variation within and between human populations and individuals in anatomy, genetics, and behavior.
+This course explores the variation within and between human populations and individuals in anatomy, physiology, genetics, and behavior.
 Topics covered include biological concepts of race, and evolutionary processes acting on humans in the past, present and future to shape our body, genes and behavior.
 We will explore current hypotheses regarding human variation in a multitude of traits including skin color, body shape, blood type, response to stress, disease resistance, IQ, violent behavior, and sexual orientation, as well as explore the nature/nurture debate.
 Also discussed are the implications of anthropological data and theories for current and future human biological and social problems.
 The topics of this course involve profound questions facing our society, and revolve around quickly evolving science and technology.
 This is a lecture course with no required textbook, all readings will be available online.
-Grades will be based on a midterm and a final exam, three short writing assignments, and a final project.
+Grades will be based on a midterm and a final exam, short writing assignments, and a final project.

 B464 Human Paleontology